swent-epfl/public/README.md

 _Last updated: September 4, 2026_

 > [!IMPORTANT]
-> Of you are enrolled in CS-311, you should have received a notification email for confirming your account on our Steve platform.
+> Of you were enrolled in CS-311 on IS Academia as of 4.09.2026, you should have received a notification email for confirming your account on our Steve platform.
 Please follow the procedure described in that email ASAP, so that we can produce your personalized bootcamp repository.
 You cannot start working on the bootcamp before that.

 ## Table of Contents